Isaiah 3 - Outline of Isaiah (Book Notes menu page)

 The people seek leaders without meaningful qualifications.

 As the city would fall into poverty, anyone whose clothing was in relatively decent condition would be regarded as a candidate for leadership.
-But recognizing (1) the inadequacy of his resources to fulfill the duties of the office, and (2) also the hopeless condition of the city, such a man would decline the position.
+But recognizing (1) the inadequacy of his resources to fulfill the duties of the office, and (2) also the hopeless condition of the city, a wise man would decline the position.

 let this ruin be under thy hand.- ie., 'take charge to repair this mess.'